 About editor and view mode;

-All mock-ups must be in full size in pixels and must include a red border - less than or equal to 3 pixels wide, showing the border of the screen resolution of the computer.

-Use your high knowledge in Web Design to present a website that captivate the client with a professional work and permit for the users to reach the main goal of the website - Presentation of the work of the new service in several modes of operation and new features that it provides.
+Use your knowledge in Web Design principles and best practices to create a website design that captivate the client with a professional work and permit for the end users to reach the main goal of the website - Presentation of the work of the new application in several modes of operation and new features that it provides.

 Some media files are available for you in the “media” folder.
 You must use your creativity to create content or additional media.
 You can also make changes to all images provided.